OUR TEAM

 Executive Director

-As the Executive Director of SoCal CAN, Alison works with more than 118 organizations to expand college access and completion for low-income students in the region.
-The network plays an important role in the field by bringing together direct service organizations to exchange effective practices, address existing service gaps, and weigh in on policies and practices that help or hinder students’ ability to smoothly reach their goal of college graduation.
-Alison has worked on social change issues in both the United States and Central America for more than 25 years.
-She’s worked in the women’s, environmental, and immigrant rights fields.
-Prior to joining SoCal CAN, she served as Program Officer for the Los Angeles Immigrant Funders’ Collaborative, Program Director for Grantmakers Concerned with Immigrants and Refugees (GCIR), Campaign Director for Friends of the Earth International, and Women’s Micro-enterprise Developer for the Costa Rican Ecologist Association.
+As the Executive Director of SoCal CAN, Alison works with 120+ organizations to expand college access and completion for low-income students in the region.
+The network plays an important role in the field by bringing together direct service organizations to exchange effective practices, address existing service gaps, and weigh in on policies and practices that support students’ ability to reach their goal of college graduation.
+Alison has worked on social change issues in both the United States and Central America for more than 25 years in the women’s, environmental, and immigrant rights fields.
+Prior to joining SoCal CAN, she served as Program Officer for the Los Angeles Immigrant Funders’ Collaborative, Program Director for Grantmakers Concerned with Immigrants and Refugees (GCIR), Campaign Coordinator for Friends of the Earth International, and Women’s Micro-enterprise Developer for the Costa Rican Ecologist Association.
 Alison graduated from University of California, San Diego (UCSD) with a B.A. in International Development and received her M.A. in Urban Planning from the University of California, Los Angeles (UCLA ).
-She is bilingual in English and Spanish and has served as an appointed member of the UCLA Department of Urban Planning Advisory Committee and is an emeritus board member of Emerging Practitioners in Philanthropy.
-She has also been a fellow with the Women’s Policy Institute, California Education Policy Fellowship, and Southern California Leadership Network.
+She is serving on the board of the National College Attainment Network and has been a fellow with the Dr. Beatriz María Solís Policy Institute, the California Education Policy Fellowship and Southern California Leadership Network.
+She is bilingual in English and Spanish.
 Connect with Alison on LinkedIn.

 Deputy Director

 Lina is a native of Los Angeles, born and raised in East LA and Pasadena, CA. She is passionate about community wellness, education equity, and all things college access and success.
 Informed by her personal experiences as a first generation college student and her years spent providing direct support and counseling to diverse communities, Lina is continually motivated by the belief that postsecondary education should be a viable option for everyone.
-As Deputy Director of SoCal CAN, she strives to provide dynamic leadership that amplifies the network’s strategic vision of ‘advancing education equity for all’ by developing and deepening partnerships, expanding resources, creating impactful member programs and services, overseeing special projects, and identifying opportunities for cross-sector collaborations for our 118 member organizations.
+As Deputy Director of the Southern California College Attainment Network (SoCal CAN), she serves as an executive leader dedicated to SoCal CAN’s organizational development, sustainability, and strategic growth.
+In her role, she also strives to amplify the network’s mission of ‘advancing education equity for all’ by building and deepening K-16 partnerships, cultivating connections & resources, developing impactful programming, and identifying opportunities for cross-sector collaborations on behalf of our 120+ member organizations.

 Marcos Montes